Remod-org/NextGenPVE/README.md

     - `/pveenable` - Toggles the enabled status of the plugin
     - `/pvelog` - Toggles the creation of a log file to monitor ruleset evaluation

-The above commands can also be run from console or RCON.
+The above commands can also be run from console or RCON (without /).
+Much more documentation to come if you don't like GUIs.

-## Permissions
+### Permissions

 - nextgenpve.use   -- Currently unused
 - nextgenpve.admin -- Required for access to GUI and other functions
 - nextgenpve.god   -- Override PVE, killall

-## Configuration
+### Configuration

 ```json
 {